aces/Loris/README.CentOS6.md

 install of LORIS without using the install script (as the install script makes some assumptions about apt-get being installed.)

+For details on the UNIX, MySQL and PHP accounts we recommend setting up to use with LORIS conventions, please see the GitHub wiki CentOS Install page.

 It assumes you already understand basic UNIX, MySQL and Apache setup and settings.
 If you're not already comfortable troubleshooting sysadmin issues, you should not follow this guide.